Computer Organization | Von Neumann architecture

 - Accumulator: Stores the results of calculations made by ALU.

-- Memory Address Register (MAR): It stores the memory locations of instructions that need to be fetched from memory or stored into memory.
+- Memory Address Register (MAR): It stores the memory locations of instructions that need to be fetched from memory or stored in memory.

 - Memory Data Register (MDR): It stores instructions fetched from memory or any data that is to be transferred to, and stored in, memory.